johnjameswhitman/hackduke2023backend/docs/lab/01_git_basics.md

 ## Work with branches

 A branch is a named series of commits.
 You often have one primary branch (e.g.
-`main`), with temporary branches to work on features and functionality.
+`main`), with short-lived branches to work on features and functionality.
 Some projects also use branches as a way to version their releases.

 ### Check out an existing branch